azat-co/practicalnode/chapter4/chapter4.md

 Tip: Add `{pretty: true}` to `pug.render()` as in `pug.render(pugTemplate, {pretty: true})` in order to have properly formatted *pretty* HTML.

-Let&#39;s say we have some Node.js script that sends e-mail and we need to use a template to generate HTML dynamically for e-mail.
+Let&#39;s say we have some Node.js script that sends an e-mail and we need to use a template to generate HTML dynamically for the e-mail.
 This is how it might look (file `pug-example.pug`):

 ```pug
 .header